Jonas Brunvoll Jr.: Career

 Brunvoll made his debut as opera singer in 1941 as Colline in La Boheme at Trøndelag Teater.
 His debut concert in 1949 was attended by the Prime Minister of Norway, Einar Gerhardsen (and his wife) and the Minister of Foreign Affairs, Halvard Lange.
 Both Gerhardsen and Lange were fellow prisoners from Sachsenhausen.
 From 1950 to 1958, he was artistic director at the Norwegian Opera Company, which he had co-founded together with his brother in 1950.
 He was assigned at Den Norske Opera from 1958.
-Some of his major opera roles were Colline “La Boheme” (Puccini), Mefisto “Faust” (Gounod), Zuniga “Carmen” (Bizet), Figaro “Figaros Bryllup” (Mozart), Jeppe “Jeppe” (G. Tveitt), Leporello “Don Juan” (Mozart), Papageno “Tryllefløyten” (Mozart), Don Basilio “Barbereren i Sevilla” (Rossini), Nick Shadow “The Rake’s Progress” (Stravinskij).
+Some of his major opera roles were Colline "La Boheme" (Puccini), Mefisto "Faust" (Gounod), Zuniga "Carmen" (Bizet), Figaro "Figaros Bryllup" (Mozart), Jeppe "Jeppe" (G. Tveitt), Leporello "Don Juan" (Mozart), Papageno "Tryllefløyten" (Mozart), Don Basilio "Barbereren i Sevilla" (Rossini), Nick Shadow "The Rake’s Progress" (Stravinsky).

 He worked as actor at Riksteatret from 1972.
 He participated in several films, including Døden i gatene from 1970, Rallarblod from 1979 and Arven from 1979, where he played "The Priest".
 He also participated in the 1972 TV production Fjeldeventyret for Fjernsynsteatret, where he played the role of a district sheriff.